-A good variety of refrigerator styles are available today and it can be very difficult to decide which type of fridge will work best for your kitchen and family.
+There are many varieties of refrigerator styles, and it can be very difficult to decide which type of fridge will work best for your kitchen and family.
 While installation constraints and capacity needs often dictate how large a model you should buy, how that refrigerator is designed (style) also matters.

 So refrigerator style doesn't only relate to shiny finishes, bells, and whistles (how it looks), but how the overall design of this appliance functions in your kitchen.
 These will help you to consider options and eliminate the styles that are not good choices, to narrow down the best style for your particular needs.
 Then, you'll be ready to start shopping for a fridge.

 - This is usually the most economical model

 - Not too many frills; least features on this style

 - You can better organize all your cooled foods

 - Easy access to top half for items you use often